MARKETS - 2020/1

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate advanced understanding of the subject matter and mastery of the learning outcomes through practical application.
+The assessment strategy is designed to provide students with the opportunity to demonstrate critical understanding of the subject matter and mastery of the learning outcomes through practical application.

 Thus, the summative assessment for this module consists of: